apekshacrao/rank-route/readme.md

 Can easily report issues without searching for the right department.
 Get transparency through status tracking and resolution updates.

+* 👨‍💼 College Administration:

+Receives all campus issues in one centralized dashboard.
+Can prioritize and assign issues efficiently instead of relying on emails or verbal complaints.

 ------
 # Final Objective